Ajustor/civilization/packages/simulation/README.md

 ### Migration

 - apply only if civilization population is greater than 100
+- People are taken from existing civilization to be added in another one
 - outgoing migration :

-  - Up to MAXIMUM_OUTGOING_PEOPLE_RATE are removed from the population
+  - Up to `MAXIMUM_OUTGOING_PEOPLE_RATE` are going away

 - incoming migration :

-  - Up to MAXIMUM_INCOMING_PEOPLE_RATE are added to population.
+  - Up to `MAXIMUM_INCOMING_PEOPLE_RATE` are added to population.
   - The rate is computed using ALL alive people.
   - The population limitation is overidden

-  - Incoming people age / health / occupation are randomised
+- Attractiveness of a civilization is `(RAW_FOOD + (COOKED_FOOD * 2) ) / population`.
+The higher, the better.
+- After processing the last wave of migration, citizens without civilization disappear from the kingdom.
+- Potentially, people can go back to their homeland during a migration

 ### Fire

-- Every wood resources in civilizations are destroyed
+- Every wood resources that is not in a storage building is destroyed

 ### Rat invasion

-- Every food resources in civilizations are destroyed
+- Every food resources that is not in a storage building is destroyed

 This project was created using `bun init` in bun v1.1.22.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.